MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 To unlock additional RPA features, such as running flows automatically, premium cloud connectors and flow monitoring, upgrade to an Organization Premium account.

-## Create a simple flow
+## Flow example

-To become familiar with the available features of Power Automate Desktop, please follow the steps below to create a simple flow.
+To become familiar with the available features of Power Automate Desktop, follow the steps below to create a flow.

 The presented flow creates a backup for all the files in your Documents folder and updates a log file containing their original location.